tjvr/kurt/README.md

 # kurt

-Python library for parsing Scratch format project (.sb) and sprite files.
+Kurt is a Python library for reading/writing Scratch project (.sb) and sprite files.

-The code should be pretty self-documenting; but if you're interested, check out the little [wiki](http://scratchformat.wikispaces.com/) where I documented the file format in a more readable form.
+If you're interested in technical details of how the format works: the code should be pretty self-documenting; but check out the little [wiki](http://scratchformat.wikispaces.com/) where I documented the format in a more readable form.

 **WARNING**: Make sure you take a backup of your Scratch projects before saving anything with kurt! kurt is by no means fully tested.
 I can't accept responsibility for corrupting your files.

+## Recent Changes

+###v1.1:

+* `Script` and `Block` classes for manipulating scripts.
+* **Block plugin** formatter — reads all the scripts in a project file and outputs `[scratchblocks]` syntax code for posting on the Scratch forums/wiki.
+* Filled out the `_fields` list for most of the objects in `user_objects` from the Squeak source (not the unused ones), so there should now be no "undefined" fields.
+* `Color` is now parsed correctly
+* Added `ScratchProjectFile.sprites` shortcut as an alias for `project.stage.sprites`

 ## Dependencies